toss/es-git/docs/reference/classes/Tree.md

 > **asObject**(): [`GitObject`](GitObject.md)

-Casts this Tree to be usable as an `GitObject`
+Casts this Tree to be usable as an `GitObject`.

 #### Returns